-Revision 11-2; Effective June 1, 2011
+Revision 18-2; Effective September 3, 2018

-Out-of-home Respite Services provide a 24-hour living arrangement in an Adult Foster Care (AFC) home, a licensed personal care facility or a licensed nursing facility for persons who, because of the unavailability of their primary caregiver, have no one to meet their needs on a short-term basis.
-Services may include meal preparation, housekeeping, personal care and nursing tasks, help with activities of daily living (), supervision, and the provision or arrangement of transportation.
+Out-of-home respite services provide a 24-hour living arrangement in an adult foster care (AFC) home, a licensed personal care facility or a licensed nursing facility (NF) for persons who, because of the unavailability of their primary caregiver, have no one to meet their needs on a short-term basis.
+Services may include meal preparation, housekeeping, personal care and nursing tasks, help with activities of daily living (ADLs), supervision, and the provision or arrangement of transportation.

-Nursing tasks may be directly provided by licensed nurses in out-of-home Respite Services or may be delegated as determined by the professional judgment of the provider's registered nurse, unless facility licensure prohibits delegation.
+Nursing tasks may be directly provided by licensed nurses in out-of-home respite services or may be delegated as determined by the professional judgment of the provider's registered nurse (RN), unless facility licensure prohibits delegation.

 7331 Member Eligibility